marcizhu/microk8s-nas/README.md

 ```
 📁 (root)
-├── 📁 apps       # ArgoCD apps, usually one file per application
+├── 📁 apps          → ArgoCD apps, usually one file per application
-│   ├── 📁 gickup   # Manifest files for gickup
+│   ├── 📁 gickup      → Manifest files for gickup
+│   ├── 📁 open-webui  → Manifest files for Open WebUI
-│   └── 📁 renovate # Manifest files for Renovate Bot
+│   ├── 📁 renovate    → Manifest files for Renovate Bot
+│   └── 📁 tailscale   → Manifest files for Tailscale Operator
-└── 📁 bootstrap  # Scripts and other resources for setting up the cluster
+└── 📁 bootstrap     → Scripts and other resources for setting up the cluster
 ```